 - Foams – Relatively inexpensive, lightweight, and easily machinable, foam materials are an excellent option for performing a test run for your model before machining a more expensive material.
 For instance, extruded polyurethane is a blue foam that many recommend to people inexperienced with CNC milling technology.
 Still, this material doesn’t offer much by way of material properties, and is susceptible to wear and tear and dimensional instability.

 Now that you’ve been introduced to the different materials that are used with CNC milling, you can finally plan out which will be best-suited for your application.
-If you want to learn more about the CNC machining services offered by 3ERP, visit our website or contact us.
+If you want to learn more visit our CNC milling services page or contact us.